Language Education Training Speech

 Becky is the founder and Managing Director of LETS Go!.
 She began working with children with Down syndrome in 1997 before training as a speech and language therapist.
 She then worked for Down Syndrome Education International delivering a range of training and services, Becky continues to work with DSEI on a consultancy basis.

 Becky delivers training to educators, speech and language therapists and parents worldwide.
 Her training covers a range of topics across the curriculum as well as in-depth behaviour, speech & language and full school inclusion.
-Becky is also a registered trainer for the Reading & Language Intervention for children with Down syndrome and guests lectures at University College London.
+Becky is also a registered trainer for the Reading & Language Intervention for children with Down syndrome and guest lectures at University College London.

 Her team of specialist inclusion advisory teachers work with parents, professionals and organisations supporting children with Down syndrome.
 Becky also has a Master’s degree in Language and Communication impairments in Children through Sheffield University.
 Becky is currently completing a PhD at University College London.
-Becky’s research area is developing and evaluating the effectiveness of a language intervention using print for children with Down syndrome.
+Becky’s research area is developing and evaluating the effectiveness of a language intervention for children with Down syndrome.
 Read more information on Becky's experience and qualifications and about her intervention project.

 Kelly is a research psychologist who specialises in reading and language development.
 In 2009 Kelly joined DSEI, focusing her work on the Reading and language Intervention for children with Down syndrome (published by DSEI).
 As part of this work, Kelly trained and supported a large number of schools across the south and gained significant experience working with a wide range of children, families and schools.